 So far, it was simple.
 Let's dive into the filters, which is the most exciting part here as it allows you to fine-tune the process.
 Read more about filters in the docs.

-If you want to hide all keys and check every single one before it is available for translation, just go with Apply to all events.
+If you want to hide all keys and check every single one before it is available for translation, just check every trigger action.

 What if I want to have a veto right over product descriptions (stored in products.json), but I want to be sure that the top products will always be translated quickly?
 It could look like this: